daos-stack/daos/docs/admin/predeployment_check.md

 Finally, the rp_filter is set to 1 by default on several distributions (e.g. on CentOS 7 and EL 8) and should be set to either 0 or 2, with 2 being more secure.
-This is true even if the configuration uses a single logical subnet.
+This is true even if the configuration uses a single logical subnet. <ifaces> must be replaced with the interface names)

 ```
 $ sysctl -w net.ipv4.conf.<ifaces>.rp_filter=2